Kuan-HC/Udacity_SFND_3D_Object_Tracking/README.md

 |Raw TTC   |13.03  |7.879  |9.115  |5.061  |4.954  |5.034  |7.756  |5.991  |6.518  |7.226  |3.097  |7.235  |6.335  |7.697  |6.044  |2.854  |7.073  |5.799  |
 |Filtered TTC|13.03|7.575  |10.59  |10.67  |8.493  |6.957  |7.756  |8.482  |9.254  |8.860  |7.927  |7.612  |6.878  |8.043  |6.671  |7.064  |7.702  |6.164  |

+At fram 10-11 and 15-16, the raw Lidar base TTC seem not plausible, this could be due to two factors.
+One factor is the noise in the Lidar data, which can cause outliers and affect the estimation of the closest point.
+Normal distribution is used to eliminate outliers in data analysis.
+The image below shows the lidar points before and after filtered using this method.

 <img src="images/rawLidarPoints.gif" width="150"/>
 <img src="images/filterLidarPoints.gif" width="150"/>

 <b>Left:</b> raw lidar points &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <b>Right:</b> filtered lidar points

+Another factor is the constant velocity model, it assume the objecte is at constant speed.
+When the velocity of an object changes abruptly, it can cause errors in the tracking algorithm, which assumes a smooth and continuous motion.
+This can lead to incorrect predictions of the object's future position and can result in tracking failures.

 ### FP.6 Performance Evaluation 2
 <b>Run several detector / descriptor combinations and look at the differences in TTC estimation.
 Find out which methods perform best and also include several examples where camera-based TTC estimation is way off.
 As with Lidar, describe your observations again and also look into potential reasons. </b>